Hybrid Event Frame Sensors: Modeling, Calibration, and Simulation: Conclusion

 \section{Conclusion}

 This work presents the first simulation framework for hybrid event sensors.
 We develop a unified imaging noise model, a calibration method, and a realistic simulator, H-ESIM, supported by comprehensive temporal and spatial analyses for downstream tasks.
-Our framework establishes a foundation for future hybrid-sensor research and aims to inspire broader community efforts in hybrid event sensor. \textbf{Limitation:} As the first hybrid-sensor simulator, this work does not cover extreme conditions, \textit{e.g.,} very low light, extreme temperatures, or bandwidth bottlenecks.
-We plan to extend the model to account for these factors in future work.
+Our framework establishes a foundation for future hybrid-sensor research and aims to inspire broader community efforts in hybrid event sensor. \textbf{Limitation:} As an initial step toward hybrid-sensor simulation, our model does not explicitly cover extreme conditions, such as very low illumination, extreme temperatures, or bandwidth constraints.
+Under these regimes, noise statistics may deviate from the Gaussian approximation adopted in this work.
+Extending the model to account for such conditions remains future work. \\

+{ \textbf{Acknowledgements:} This work was supported in part by the National Natural Science Foundation of China (Grant No. 92370204), in part by the National Key R\&D Program of China (Grant No. 2023YFF0725001), in part by Guangdong Provincial Key Laboratory of Frontier Basic Science for All-domain Intelligence, in part by the Guangdong Basic and Applied Basic Research Foundation (Grant No. 2023B1515120057), in part by the Key-Area Special Project of Guangdong Provincial Ordinary Universities (2024ZDZX1007).}

 {

 }